john-org/2-react-Intro/readme.md

 }
 ```

-Note the index error: "Each child in a list should have a unique "key" prop."
+Note the warning: "Each child in a list should have a unique "key" prop."

 ```js
 function App() {